In the Cabin

-Always remove your pet’s leash before placing it in its kennel.
+- It’s important to always remove your pet’s leash before placing it in its carrier.

-- The pet carrier must be hard-sided to be accepted as checked baggage.
+- Hard-sided.
 Most carriers are made of hard plastic with holes for ventilation.

-- The carrier must be big enough to allow your pet to stand, turn around and lie down comfortably, as per international regulations.
+- Large enough to allow your pet to stand, turn around and lie down comfortably, as per international regulations.

-- If the pet carrier is not big enough for your pet to do this, we must refuse transport.
+- If the pet carrier is not large enough for your pet to do this, we must refuse transport.

 See the ‘Dog breeds classified as strong or aggressive’ section below for important information on special containers or crates required for the transport of such breeds.